David J. Peterson

-David Joshua Peterson (born January 20, 1981) is an American conlanger who has constructed languages for television series such as Game of Thrones and The 100 and movies such as Thor: The Dark World and Dune.
+David Joshua Peterson (born January 20, 1981) is an American language creator.
+He came to prominence after creating the Dothraki and Valyrian languages for the television series Game of Thrones.
+He has subsequently worked on a number of other projects, including the films Dune and Dune: Part Two, for which he created the Chakobsa language.
+He has written a book on language construction entitled The Art of Language Invention.

 Life

+Early life

-Peterson was born to a father of German descent and a mother of Mexican descent.
+David Joshua Peterson was born in Long Beach, California, on January 20, 1981, to a father of German descent and a mother of Mexican descent.
 Studying at University of California, Berkeley (1999–2003), Peterson received BA degrees in English and in linguistics.
 He received an MA in linguistics from University of California, San Diego (2003–2006).
 He had his first contact with constructed languages while still at Berkeley, after attending an Esperanto class in 2000.

+Language creation

 In 2007, he co-founded the Language Creation Society with nine other language creators and served as its president (2011–2014).

-In 2009, the television network HBO needed a fictional language for the Game of Thrones television series and turned to the Language Creation Society for help.
+In 2009, the television network HBO needed a fictional language (Dothraki) for the Game of Thrones television series and turned to the Language Creation Society for help.
 This resulted in a contest, which Peterson won.

 He produced a number of videos on YouTube, in a series called The Art of Language Invention, and published a book of the same title in 2015.
 Peterson also worked as an executive producer on the 2017 documentary film, Conlanging: The Art of Crafting Tongues.

 In 2019, Peterson created a free High Valyrian course on the Duolingo website/app and expanded the course in conjunction with the House of the Dragon series premiere in August 2022.